ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ONE FOR HIS NOB.
+The late Dr. Jeffrey
+used to be a marled -fie ure in the
+streets of GlaBgow.
+A buirdly man, with
 striking features and long hair that
 curled in ringlets to bis shoulders, no
 one onoe having seen him oould forget